 - Routines are important, but so is flexibility.
 Give yourself and the family a break when needed;

-- Sometimes children need to be taught what is expected during a routine, for example, how to take turns during a game when playing with a sibling;
+- Sometimes children need to be taught what is expected during a routine, for example, how to participate in a song or how to listen to a book;

 - Different ages are challenging; help children understand that expectations may be different based on each child’s abilities;